Bones for Life FAQ

 Is Bones for Life just for women?

 Absolutely not!
-It’s true that more women than men are diagnosed with osteoporosis, but this is arguably for statistical reasons.
+It’s true that more women than men are diagnosed with osteoporosis, but this is as much about statistics as biology.
 Changes in female hormone levels around menopause accelerate declines in bone density, so on average men are about 10 years behind women of a similar age on the ‘bone loss curve’.
 Coupled with the longer average life expectancy of women, this means we tend to see more women than men with the characteristic stooped posture of advanced osteoporosis (the so-called ‘dowager’s hump’).
 However the number of fractures caused by fragile bones in men has increased in recent years and men are less likely to be tested for the condition than women.
 One of the BfL teachers I follow is a man (Brian Shircliff) and it would be great to see more men embrace the techniques and processes of Bones for Life.

 What is Movement Intelligence?